-The purposes of the ACVIM are to advance knowledge of animal health and diseases and to foster the continued development of specialty veterinary care in internal medicine, cardiology, neurology, and oncology.
+The purposes of the ACVIM are to advance knowledge of animal health and diseases and to foster the continued development of specialty veterinary care in large animal internal medicine, small animal internal medicine, cardiology, neurology, and oncology.
 To achieve these purposes, the ACVIM will:

-1) certify new Diplomates by guiding training programs and ensuring fair and appropriate credential and examination procedures,

-2) promote and advocate ACVIM specialization within the veterinary profession, and to the animal owning public, so that the value of certification is recognized,

-3) promote continuing education and the dissemination of knowledge in veterinary internal medicine, cardiology, neurology, and oncology through the Forum, The Journal of Veterinary Internal Medicine, and other means, and

-4) promote the acquisition of new information relevant to the specialties of the ACVIM for the benefit of improved animal health.
+- 1) certify new Diplomates by guiding training programs and ensuring fair and appropriate credential and examination procedures, - 2) promote and advocate ACVIM specialization within the veterinary profession, and to the animal owning public, so that the value of certification is recognized, - 3) promote continuing education and the dissemination of knowledge in veterinary cardiology, large animal internal medicine, neurology, oncology, and small animal internal medicine, through the Forum, The Journal of Veterinary Internal Medicine, and other means, and - 4) promote the acquisition of new information relevant to the specialties of the ACVIM for the benefit of improved animal health.